Blane245/musicgenerator/notes.md

     - saveAs a .cmg file.
 If the file aleady exists, prompt the user to confirm overwrite

 #Bugs
-- preview issues
-    - watch that pause/resume working properly and that the preview always starts at the proper place.
-- the general user flute preset cannot play faster than 180 BPM.
-It generates silence above that speed. must be something about the attack, sustain, or release.
-At 200BPM, the repeat rate is 300ms.
-The flute at midi 72, and velocity of 63, the attack, sustain, and release are 4.8ms, 952ms, and 250ms respectively.
-There is no delay, hold, or decay.
-    - the problem seems to be with the attack time.
-Other instruments without attack (e.g. piccolo) do not have this problem.

 #4.0.1 Updates
 - fixed error in random number generator